Skip to main content

 Application topology

 GitGuardian application consists of several Kubernetes resources.
+Here are key aspects based on the installation type:

-• Creation of new classes of workers
+• Creation of new classes of workers.

 • Customization of other resource types such as ephemeral storage, huge pages, etc.